-“I don’t care if it rains or freezes, as long as I’ve got my plastic Jesus, sittin’ on the dashboard of my car.”
+“I don’t care if it rains or freezes, long as I’ve got my plastic Jesus glued to the dashboard of my car.”

-That’s the opening line of the 1962 song by the Goldcoast Singers I heard on the car radio one day driving to a university class.
+That’s a line in a song by the Goldcoast Singers, recorded in 1962.
+I heard it on the car radio one day driving to a university class.
 I still remember thinking of the plastic idol on car dashboards – a reality for some who called themselves believers.
 Though I was not a believer then, I understood that Christians considered Him divine.
 Even I could see that their God was being trivialized in a plastic piece of junk.

 A few years before that, as a teen, I was once asked if I “loved” Jesus.
 Why would I love him, I thought?
 No reason for this love was given to me.